leterDieu/Stellarity-mcoc/docs/items/removed/stella.md

 !!! danger "Removed content"
-	This section describes conten which has been removed or replaced.
+	This section describes content which has been removed or replaced.
 The information here does not apply to the current version of Stellarity.

 	**Removed in version:** v2.1a

 # Stella